 - For patients at or below the federal poverty level and who meet the current state asset test, we currently write off 100% of the charges.
 Patients who fail to meet the asset test currently only receive a 20% discount.
 (The state-approved asset threshold is $3,200 for a family of four.)
 Moving forward, we are going beyond state reimbursement rules and providing additional relief.
 Patients at or below the federal poverty level who have less than $50,000 in assets will have their bills written off entirely.
 It is worth noting that a home, a car, and up to 3.99 acres of land are not included in the calculation of assets.

 - For patients between 101-200% of the federal poverty line, we currently use a sliding scale for billing, depending on income.
 (200% of the federal poverty line is roughly $25,000 for an individual and $51,500 for a family of four).
 Going forward, patients in this income bracket who have less than $50,000 in assets will also have their bills written off entirely.

 - For patients between 201-300% of the federal poverty line, we currently write off 20% of charges if patients are not insured.
 (300% of the federal poverty line is roughly $37,000 for an individual and $77,250 for a family of four).
-Going forward, we will write off 60% of the charges for those within this income bracket who have less than $50,000 in assets and are uninsured.
+Going forward, we will write off 60% of the charges for those within this income bracket who have less than $50,000 in assets.